There are many ways to travel on a budget, but did you know you can also find free accommodation when traveling?

 The advantage for our members is that unlike Couchsurfing, our Solo Female Travelers Connection group is only for women so there is no risk of misunderstandings or safety concerns.

-You can join here, then post your trip or request following the pre-established format and find a match.
-You can also try out Hospitality Club, another option for free accommodation around the world, or use Facebook to simply type in the search box and find the right community for you, there are many.
+You can join here, then post your trip or request following the pre-established format and find a match, or use Facebook to simply type in the search box and find the right community for you, there are many.

 Many a travel hacker knows about the benefits of Couchsurfing, an online platform that allows you to offer your sofa (among other more comfy options) to guests, or grab one on your travels, both local and abroad, for free.